 If you want to explore the lovely Morbihan region, I recommend staying in Vannes City Centre*.
 It’s a beautiful town to explore, and there is a good choice of accommodation and dining options.

 Saint Goustan is the port of Auray, located in the south of Brittany – the most western region of France.
 It’s easily accessible from Lorient and Vannes, which can both be reached by direct trains from Paris.

-Add to your travel plan boards on Pinterest:
+Did you like this article about sailing in Brittany?
+Add it to your travel plan board on Pinterest: